 The cross-test scores are the scores that are for the areas called Analysis in History and Analysis in Science.
-These areas are not explicitly asked in the test and hence are scores for questions that come close to these subjects.
+These areas are not explicitly asked in the test and hence are scored for questions that come close to these subjects.
 It appears in the lower half of the front page of the score report and is scaled between 10-40.
-Apart from all these scores, you will also be able to see your old SAT scores .
+Apart from all these scores, candidates will also be able to see their old SAT scores.

 SAT User Percentile -

-After going through the scores, you can review your percentiles where the SAT User Percentile stands for your percentile with respect to the test-takers in your year.
+After going through the scores, candidates can review their percentile where the SAT User Percentile stands for the percentile with respect to the test-takers in the same year.

-The benchmark indicators will be present on the right-hand side of your section scores as color-coded symbols
+The benchmark indicators will be present on the right-hand side of the section scores as color-coded symbols

 .
 Receiving a green checkmark indicates that the benchmark has been met.
-On the other hand, receiving a yellow exclamation mark indicates that you have not performed on an above-average scale.
+On the other hand, receiving a yellow exclamation mark indicates that the candidate has not performed on an above-average scale.

 What is a Bad SAT Score?

 A bad SAT score would be receiving a composite score that is below the national average.
 For the year 2020, for instance, a score of less than 1050 would be considered bad in relative terms.
-In terms of the separate sections available, the scores of 527 and 522 respectively for ERW and Maths would be considered low since those are the National averages for each section.
+In terms of the separate sections available, the scores of 527 and 522 respectively for ERW and Math would be considered low since those are the national averages for each section.

-On the other hand, an actual bad score in SAT would be scoring below the 25th percentile range since it implies that you have scored less than 75% of all test-takers in that particular year.
+On the other hand, an actual bad score in SAT would be scoring below the 25th percentile range since it implies that the candidate has scored less than 75% of all test-takers in that particular year.
 This is a general take on what a bad SAT score is.

-Scoring badly affects you when it comes to what colleges deem to be a bad score.
-This means that despite scoring above the national average, your score might be "bad" in the sense that it might not be enough to secure your admission in your college of choice.
-Placing the score in the context of your college matters more than receiving scores just above the national average.
+Scoring badly affects the candidate when it comes to what colleges deem to be a bad score.
+This means that despite scoring above the national average, their score might be "bad" in the sense that it might not be enough to secure admission to the college of their choice.
+Placing the score in the context of the college matters more than receiving scores just above the national average.